Module 3 −− Introduction to Circuit Protection, Control, and Measurement

 Q38.
-What type of meter movement reacts to voltage rather than current?
+What type of meter movement reacts to voltage rather than

-only use for the voltage sensitive meter movement?
+Q39.
+What is the only use for the voltage sensitive meter movement?

 Q40.
 List the six safety precautions for the use of voltmeters.

 The two instruments most commonly used to check the continuity (a complete circuit),

 or to measure the resistance of a circuit or circuit element, are the OHMMETER and

 the MEGGER (megohm meter).
 The ohmmeter is widely used to measure resistance and

 to only a few megohms.
-The megger is widely used for
+The megger is widely used for measuring insulation resistance,

-resistance of cables and insulators.
+of cables and insulators.
 The range of a megger may extend to more than 1,000 megohms.